-It’s easy to assume a new piece of machinery will solve your job site challenges or be the “game changer” you’ve been looking for to really grow—and that may be partly true—but before running out and picking out a nice $300,000 piece of construction equipment, let’s weigh your options and determine if now is the right time to invest in new equipment.
+With the prospect of new infrastructure projects as part of the Biden Administration’s infrastructure bill, commercial contractors throughout the nation are clamoring to claim a stake in the campaign.
+While it’s easy to assume a new piece of machinery will solve your job site challenges, give you the competitive edge in being awarded a contract, or be the “game changer” you’ve been looking for to really grow—and that may be partly true—but before running out and picking out a nice $300,000 piece of construction equipment, let’s weigh your options and determine if now is the right time to invest in new equipment.

 On and off the job site you’re trained to think about safety and liability.
 Assessing your current equipment is no different.
 If your current equipment is worn, doesn’t conform to mandated or adopted safety standards, or has become a liability due to poor reliability, then you have a sound reason to look for a replacement.
 Wear and tear is a significant contributor to construction equipment’s overall safety.
 This includes worn mechanical components, electrical failures, leaks, and rust, corrosion and physical damage.
 If I just described your equipment, give us a call to talk funding.